Pylons/pyramid/docs/narr/traversal.rst

 usually a *mapping* object (such as a Python dictionary).

-.. note:: If a :term:`root factory` is passed to the :mod:`repoze.bfg` :term:`Configurator` as the value ``None``, a default root factory is used.
+.. note:: If a :term:`root factory` is passed to the :mod:`repoze.bfg` :term:`Configurator` constructor as the value ``None``, a *default* root factory is used.
 This is most useful when you're using :term:`URL dispatch` and you don't care very much about traversing any particular graph to resolve URLs to code.
 It is also possible to use traversal and URL dispatch together.
 When both a root factory (and therefore traversal) *and* "routes" declarations (and therefore url dispatch) are used, the url dispatch routes are checked first, and if none match, :mod:`repoze.bfg` will fall back to using traversal to attempt to map the request to a view.
 If the